JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 ## Maybe (Should ask in class if these are required)
 1. I would have liked to use the StatefulButton on modal but maybe not very easy
 2. Allow password modification

+# Tags

+- TODO
+  - (OUTOFSCOPE) - Out of scope for this submission